In case, you have been wondering how to write guest post the right way, this post is going to help you.

 Needless to say that you would go with option number 2.

-You write content on someone else’s blog that is having…
+So a guest post gives you the opportunity to write on someone else’s blog that is having…

 - A huge traffic flow